dojo/docs/dijit/form/FilteringSelect.rst

 Known Issues
 ------------

 JAWS 8 and Window-Eyes 6 may fail to read an option when it becomes highlighted.
 In Dojo 1.1 the FilteringSelect was updated so that JAWS 9 will speak "editable combo" when the FilteringSelect gets focus.
 However, there are some issues reading the highlighted choice.
 Generally JAWS 9 with Firefox 2 will only speak the part of the word that is currently selected in the textbox.
 For example, if you are working with a FilteringSelect containing the US state names and you type in an "I" to filter the list of states.
 If the user arrows down and highlights "Iowa" in the drop down list, "Iowa" will be displayed in the textbox with the "owa" portiion selected.
 JAWS 9 will speak, "owa" rather than "Iowa".
-This is not an issue with Firefox 3 and JAWS 9.
+This is not an issue with Firefox 3 and JAWS 9 and JAWS 10.

+When using JAWS 10 with IE 8 all of the visible choices in the ComboBox are spoken as you arrow down through the items - the currently focused item is spoken last.
+Event the hidden previous choices / more choices options are spoken.
+This appears to be an issue with IE 8 and list items (which are uses to implement the option choices) and with IE 8 not honoring hidden items.

 ========